 Give your Elements WD hard drive’s 2nd partition a name.
 A name that helps you quickly identify that partition when it shows on your Mac’s desktop.

 Choose ExFAT for the format.
 And GUID Partition Map for the scheme.

 If you don’t want a 50/50 split.
-Then you can type in the size you want either partition to be.
-Right there on the screen where it says size.
+Then you can simply move the small circle round to change the partition size.

 7. Click Apply.

 Your Mac will create the partitions, and format them as you want.
 And after a short while you’ve done your partitioning.

 And your partitions will appear on your Mac’s desktop as individual drive icons.